kaitolegion/xmlrpc-finder/README.md

 # xmlrpc-finder
-xmlrpc finder - is a simple python tool to find xmlrpc.php on list sites.
+xmlrpc finder - is a simple python tool to find xmlrpc.php wordpress file from list of sites.

 ## Supported Version
 ```